 The daffodils are in bloom at Oakland, bringing cheerful color to the late winter landscape.
-To coincide with our annual Daffodil Days celebration, we’re featuring Daffodils in American Gardens: 1733 – 1940 at a discount of 10% off through March 13th.
-This engaging book by Atlanta resident and Daffodil Society President Sara Van Beck reveals the story of the daffodil here in America and is a must for anyone interested in historic daffodils or garden history.
+To coincide with our annual Daffodil Days celebration, we’re featuring Daffodils in American Gardens: 1733 – 1940.
+This engaging book by Atlanta resident and former Daffodil Society President Sara Van Beck reveals the story of the daffodil here in America and is a must for anyone interested in historic daffodils or garden history.

 Here Sara shares with us her top five tips for growing daffodils successfully in the Atlanta area: